mbabynames search ✿

 Yogi Tate

-Meaning: Yogi = "noble and strong", Tate = "cheerful".
+Meaning: Yogi = "one who practices yoga", Tate = "cheerful".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Tate (1 syllable) provides a firm close after the longer Yogi.

 Yogi Dean

-Yogi, meaning "noble and strong", pairs with Dean, meaning "valley".
+Yogi, meaning "one who practices yoga", pairs with Dean, meaning "valley".
 The meanings point in complementary directions.
 Dean (1 syllable) provides a firm close after the longer Yogi.

 Flowing and rhythmic